deepakshrma/deno-by-example/docs/advanced_react_ssr.md

 }
 ```

-Now you have running, Working SSR/Isomorphic App.
-Fully written in Deno Without any nodejs/npm module and IceBerg of webpack.
+Now you have a running, working SSR/Isomorphic App that is fully written in Deno.
+We didn’t use any nodejs/npm modules or WebPack.

 Thanks for reading this tutorial.
-Please follow me on medium to support me.
+Please follow me to support me.
 For more of my work, check-out my website [https://decipher.dev/](https://decipher.dev/).

-You can find all the code in [examples](https://github.com/deepakshrma/deno-by-example/tree/master/examples) folder of the Github repo.
+You can find all the code in [examples/ssr](https://github.com/deepakshrma/deno-by-example/tree/master/examples/ssr) folder on my [Github repo](https://github.com/deepakshrma/deno-by-example/tree/master/examples/ssr).

 ## Final Domo

 ![todo gif](https://raw.githubusercontent.com/deepakshrma/deno-by-example/master/static/img/todo_demo.gif)

+Hope you like this tutorial, Please follow me and clap for me on medium: [isomorphic-application](https://medium.com/@deepak_v/build-an-isomorphic-application-using-deno-and-react-without-webpack-deno-by-example-6c748abb3243)